kemalbakacak/PuiSegmentedControl/README.md

-open var seperatorWidth: CGFloat = 4 // The size of the width seperator's open var seperatorMarginBottom: CGFloat = 0 // The offset of the seperator's from bottom. open var seperatorMarginTop: CGFloat = 0 // The offset of the seperator's from top. open var isSelectViewAllCornerRadius: Bool = false // If the property is true, selected segment's will be rounded. open var isEqualWidth: Bool = true // If the property is true, segments divided equals.
+open var seperatorWidth: CGFloat = 4 // The size of the width seperator's open var seperatorMarginBottom: CGFloat = 0 // The offset of the seperator's from bottom. open var seperatorMarginTop: CGFloat = 0 // The offset of the seperator's from top. open var isAnimatedTabTransation: Bool = false // If the property is true, tab transation will be animated. open var isSelectViewAllCornerRadius: Bool = false // If the property is true, selected segment's will be rounded. open var isEqualWidth: Bool = true // If the property is true, segments divided equals.
 Otherwise, segment's divided according to text length. open var isSeperatorActive: Bool = true // If the property is true, seperator will show. open var items: [String] = [] // The titles of segments.
 ```

+### Usage with UIPageViewController

+If you want to use with UIPageViewController, you need to use ``PuiPageViewSegmentedControl`` and set ``pageViewController`` property for required delegate.
+You can example ``PageViewController`` in example project. ``PuiPageViewSegmentedControl``is subclass of ``PuiSegmentedControl`` so you can use same properties above.

 ![Screenshot](https://github.com/kbakacak/PuiSegmentedControl/blob/develop/DemoScreenshot.png)